YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 **Research question 3: How much of the individual performance variance can be attributed to the school?**

-Another intriguing aspect of our research question is examining the extent to which individual data variability can be attributed to students' membership in a particular school.
+Another intriguing aspect of our research question is examining the extent to which individual data variability can be attributed to students' enrollment to a particular school.
 In other words, how much of the variance in academic performance results can be explained by the school?
-We are curious to know if a student's results are better explained by the year of graduation, their individual background, or characteristics of their school.
+We are curious to know if a students' results are better explained by the year of graduation, their individual background, or characteristics of their school.
 To explore this, we utilized hierarchical three-level models with students as the first level, years as the second level, and schools as the third level.
 Our model assumes that the influence of grouping variables is not separate, which helps to capture any additional variation in intercepts unique to each year within the school.

 ``` r
 library(lme4)